PlantNET Home | Search Flora | Contact Us

 Sheet

-Flowering: throughout year but mainly Oct.–May.
+Flowering: throughout year but mainly October–May.

 Distribution and occurrence: Widespread in a variety of habitats and soils.